THE THREE FREE THERAPIES

-Guided progressive relaxation CDs are a good option.
-My favorite CD is Meditation for Health and Healing by Lee Holden (this CD is available for purchase in my office or on Lee’s website, where you can listen to an audio sample).
+Guided progressive relaxation audios are a good option.
+There are several audio meditations available on my YouTube channel.
 Other great options include the Headspace app, any form of meditation, contemplative prayer, or using prayer beads (such as the rosary or Jesus Prayer beads).

 Prayer beads can be particularly helpful for relaxation if they are used in synchronization with the breath.
 For instance, using Jesus Prayer beads, inhale while saying: “Lord Jesus Christ, Son of God.”.
 Rest slightly at “Son of God” before breathing out and saying: “Have mercy on me, a sinner.”
 Click here or here to purchase beautiful, heirloom rosaries or Jesus Prayer beads (also called chotkis).
 Click here to learn more about the physical, emotional, and spiritual benefits of the Jesus Prayer.
 Click here to learn to pray the rosary.